naver/billboard.js/CONTRIBUTING.md

 # How to contribute to billboard.js
-billboard.js is open to everyone, and we welcome any kinds of contribution.
+billboard.js is open to everyone, and we welcome any kind of contribution.
-We believe that our project can grow with your interests in helping others' necessities.
+We believe that our project can grow with your interest in helping others' needs.

 ## Style Guide

 billboard.js has several style guidelines that you must follow.
-Before your start, please read the below instructions carefully.
+Before you start, please read the below instructions carefully.

 ### Linting and Code Convention
 To maintain the code style and quality, we adopted [ESLint](http://eslint.org/).